Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

 If you are unable to run at minimum Towny 0.94.0.18, you can download the [old PAPI Towny Expansion](https://api.extendedclip.com/expansions/towny/) instead.

+You are able to format some of the Placeholder's appearances via the Towny [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml)'s papi_chat_formatting section.
+(Ex: removing the []'s, or changing colours.)

 ## Available Tags:

 _Introduced as of v0.95.0.0_